vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 ibmcloud is instance-volume-attachment-detach INSTANCE_ID VOLUME_ATTACHMENT_ID [-f, --force]
 ```

-## Delete a block storage volume using the CLI
+## Delete a block storage volume by using the CLI
 {: #delete-vol-cli}

 Use the `volume-delete` command and specify the volume ID to delete a block storage volume.